10 Things to Do in Cádiz in December

 Catacombs of Beaterio| ©Santiago Cordero Guerrero

-Cadiz is the city of the sun, the coast of light and its beaches amaze with their golden sands, but it is also a place of mysteries and secrets.
-A local legend indicates that there is a hidden circuit of tunnels that run through the basement of the city and some time ago the myth became reality when the City Council enabled the Catacombs of Beaterio.
+Cadiz is the city of sun, the coast of light, and its beaches amaze with their golden sands, but it is also a place of mysteries and secrets.
+A local legend says that there is a hidden network of tunnels running under the city, and some time ago the myth became reality when the City Council opened the Catacombs of Beaterio.

 Details of interest